 The French Way of War Pack

-Three ziplock back issues for a great price!
+Three ziplock ATO and TPS releases for a great price!

-What a great way to introduce yourself (or a friend) to ATO games, or catch up on back issues you've been meaning to get.
+What a great way to introduce yourself (or a friend) to ATO and TPS games, or catch up on back issues you've been meaning to get.
 A price like this is almost "buy 2, get one free."
 Don't miss it!

-Counters - 216 full color 9/16" die-cut pieces
+Counters - 280 full color, die-cut counters

-Rules length - 12 pages
+Rules length - 16 pages

-Charts and tables - 1 page
+Charts and tables - 3 player aid charts

-Complexity - Low
+Complexity - Advanced

 How challenging is it solitaire? - Poor

-Design - Ty Bomba
+Design - Ed Wimble

 Graphic Design - Mark Mahaffey